Virtual environment configuration requirements

 - Make sure that critical data is not output to the serial console.

-- If you enable SSH access to the serial console, make sure that both the credentials management and the password used for logging in to the operating system locally are compliant with regulator standards.
-For example, in an infrastructure for storing payment card data, passwords must meet PCI DSS requirements: it must contain both letters and numbers, be at least 7 characters long, and be changed at least once every 90 days.
+- If SSH access to the serial console is enabled, make sure that both the credentials management routine and the password used to log in to the operating system locally are as per the regulatory standards.
+For example, in an infrastructure for storing payment card data, passwords must meet the PCI DSS requirements: they must contain both letters and numbers, be at least 7 characters long, and be changed at least once every 90 days.

 Note